dhirmadi/mwapclient/.openhands/microagents/repo.md

+# Model Guidance
+Always keep output concise and strictly technical.
+Only use technical language.
+Avoid any filler, fluff, or informal conversation.
+Limit answers to bullet points or tight prose, with no extra explanation.
+No metaphors or analogies.
+Never imitate non-technical personas; always respond as an engineer or developer.

-# MWAP Client Repository Guide for OpenHands with Claude 3.7
+# MWAP Client Repository Guide for OpenHands with Claude 4 Sonnet

 ## Project Overview